Bure criminal association case

 Location

-Investigators installed a covert location surveillance device on a vehicle, where it remained for about a month[3].
+Investigators installed a covert location tracker on a vehicle, where it remained for about a month[3].

 Detection dogs